nicoespeon/abracadabra/CONTRIBUTING.md

 You can use [VS Code's built-in debugger][vscode-debug-extension] on the project to test the extension.

+To build the project, press `F5`.

+![][debugger-build]

 It will open an "Extension Development Host" window, overriding your "Abracadabra" extension with your local code.
 This is helpful to test your changes in integration with VS Code API.

+![][extension-development-host]

+If you do changes, rebuild the project by clicking on the reload icon.

+![][debugger-rebuild]

+While debugging the extension is helpful to see changes in action, you can use the unit tests to develop without having to rebuild the project at every change.

 ## Create a package and use it